aquizon/FindMyRecipes/README.md

 3. Displaying the images corresponding to the correct recipes and ingredients on the windows

+   - Challenges: With the method we chose to handle the images, it costs a significant amount of time to load each image and then assign them to an ingredient or recipe class instance.
+Further modifications may be helpful especially if the dataset were to grow larger.

 4. Adding a favorite recipes feature that uses a heart-shaped button for the user to easily add/remove recipes from the favorites list

+   -Challenges: Despite multiple efforts to sync the state of the heart button between the Generated Recipes scene and the Favorited scene, we were still unable to get it to be fully functional without bugs.
+Although it seems to work fine when only a single recipe is favorited once additional recipes are added to the favorites, removing it from the favorites list has various unintentional interactions.

 5. Displaying a selected recipe's information with good design for the user's readability

 6. Switching scenes/part of a scene based on the user's interaction with the application